 6. Control your emotions.
 It’s easy for your temper to flare when your teen is being rude, but don’t respond in kind.
 Remember that you’re the adult and they are less able to control their emotions or think logically when they’re upset.
 Count to ten or take some deep breaths before responding.
 If you’re both too upset to talk, hit pause until you’ve had a chance to calm down.

 7. Do things together.
 Talking isn’t the only way to communicate, and during these years it’s great if you can spend time doing things you both enjoy, whether it’s cooking or hiking or going to the movies, without talking about anything personal.
-It’s important for kids to know that they can be in proximity to you, and share positive experiences, without having to worry that you will pop intrusive questions or call them on the carpet for something.
+It’s important for kids to know that they can be in proximity to you, and share positive experiences, without having to worry that you will pop intrusive questions or call them out for something.

 8. Share regular meals.
 Sitting down to eat a meal together as a family is another great way to stay close.
 Dinner conversations give every member of the family a chance to check in and talk casually about sports or television or politics.
 Kids who feel comfortable talking to parents about everyday things are likely to be more open when harder things come up, too.
 One rule: no phones allowed.

 9. Be observant.
 It’s normal for kids to go through some changes as they mature, but pay attention if you notice changes to their mood, behavior, energy level, or appetite.
 Likewise, take note if they stop wanting to do things that used to make them happy, or if you notice them isolating.
 If you see a change in your teen’s daily ability to function, ask them about it and be supportive (without being judgmental).
 They may need your help and it could be a sign they needs to talk to a mental health professional.